 Should I Give My Dog Cumin?

-Giving your dog cumin may potentially give your dog an immune system boost, but it depends entirely on your dog’s ability to digest it.
+Giving your dog cumin may anecdotally give your dog an immune system boost, but it depends entirely on your dog’s ability to digest it.
 If your dog’s system can only handle minute amounts, you’re better off finding other ways to benefit your dog’s health.
 If your dog has a sensitive stomach, cumin will probably cause more problems than anything else.
-If your dog’s stomach can handle larger portions, adding cumin should not be an issue and could potentially give your dog some health benefits.
+If your dog’s stomach can handle larger portions, adding cumin should not be an issue.

 How to Prepare Cumin for Dogs: